cfpb/design-system/docs/pages/data-visualization-1.md

       * Have you accounted for color blindness?

+    variations:
+      - variation_name: Color palettes and accessibility
-      Specific combinations of colors are used when creating data visualizations in order to create accessible graphics while maintaining brand cohesion.
-To see these color combinations and related accessibility information, [visit the main color page](./foundation/color).
+        variation_description: "Specific combinations of colors are used when creating data visualizations in order to create accessible graphics while maintaining brand cohesion.
+To see these color combinations and related accessibility information, [visit the main color page](././foundation/color). "
   - variation_group_name: Emphasis
     variation_group_description: >-
       Highlighting parts of your chart will help users quickly understand the